vitaliy-bobrov/metalsmith-blog-source/source/blog/css-custom-properties-in-depth.md

 In this example element with class name, `default-theme` will inherit `--theme-color` property and then resets it to the initial value.
 So its background color will be blue.

 ### inherits
 Inherits is a boolean parameter, that obliviously stands for custom property inheritance from DOM tree.
-It is `false` by default.
+It is `false` by default and after the latest spec update is required.
 The reason for such default is performance, as browser don't need to walk through DOM tree to define which nodes inherit properties.
 You need to set inheritance to `true` if you want the property to be inherited:

 ```js
 CSS.registerProperty({